kourharsh/Banking-Loan-Management-System/README.md

 Banking loan management system designed to analyse and correlate message passing techniques (between different processes/threads) in Erlang and Java.

 ## Description
 The application is created to demonstrate the bank's loan management environment in which banks and customers are distinct entities, such that each is modeled as separate task/process.
-All the customers concurrently try to take loans using message passing.
+All the customers concurrently and repeatedly try to take loan using message passing.
 Aim is to correlate the techniques used to pass messages among threads/processes in Erlang and Java.

 ## Input Files
    ### customers.txt ###